dilvie/slides-dynamic-duo/slides/index.md

 ---

-## I know these could be shorter.
+## I know these examples could be shorter.
 Focus, people!

 ---